Renewable Energy

 North Carolina

-This model can be used to identify applicability of various NBS/EWN/BU concepts for the region that have maximum regional impact for coastal resilience and ecological benefit and to subsequently design these systems to maximize longevity.
+This model domain covers all of Pamlico Sound and Albemarle Sound and can be used to identify the applicability of various NBS/EWN/BU concepts for the area that have maximum regional impact for coastal resilience and ecological benefit and subsequently design these systems to maximize longevity.

 Lake Adger Maintenance Dredging